-BlackBerry 10.1 developer preview reveals new features like HDR camera mode, easier app updatingAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry 10.1 developer preview reveals new features like HDR camera mode, easier app updatingAlex Wagner - Editorial Director of News and Content

 BlackBerry hasn't really made any major announcements regarding BlackBerry 10.1, but yesterday the company rolled out a developer preview version of the new OS so that application creators can see how their software will run on the BlackBerry Q10.
 Unsurprisingly, devs have been tearing it apart since then, and CrackBerry has compiled a list of all of the changes that've been discovered so far.